Ethical and Lawful Bankruptcy Planning Can Help Protect Your Interests

 Seasoned Bankruptcy Guidance to Avoid Fraudulent Transfers

-At Minnillo & Jenkins CO.
-LPA, we understand that bankruptcy is a major step in your life.
+At Minnillo Law Group Co., LPA, we understand that bankruptcy is a major step in your life.
 Since 1996, thousands of clients have placed their trust in our law firm.
 With this level of experience, we know that proper planning for bankruptcy can protect your assets and maximize your debt relief:

 - Find out which of your debts are secured and which debts are unsecured: Secured debts are debts that are backed, or secured, by collateral.
 Your home and your car are examples of secured debts.
 Unsecured debts are not backed by collateral.
 Typically, credit cards and medical bills are unsecured debts.
 Secured debts are not discharged in Chapter 7 bankruptcy unless you decide to surrender the collateral, such as a vehicle or home.
 Most unsecured debts are dischargeable.
 The nature of your debts will have a great impact on the type of bankruptcy you file.